Your discovery is here.

 - High school students interested in joining the PSC directly may also complete the online application.
 We require students to obtain a teacher sponsor from their local high school to supervise their work.
 All participants must be 13 years old or older.

 - Undergraduate students interested in joining the PSC as a mentor should use this application form to apply.
-Once your account is activated, register here by choosing the registration category ‘Mentors’ to gain access to the website.
+Next, register here by choosing the registration category ‘Mentors’ to gain access to the website and database.

 - FREE Online workshop – Gain expertise in pulsar astronomy and pulsar data analysis through six 1-hour online classes and offline homework taught by pulsar scientists, graduate students and educators on the PSC staff.
 Once you have completed the workshop you will need to master two pulsar data sets to become full-fledged PSC members with access to data.